Halifax Island: Location

-The island is serviced by a catamaran tour from Lüderitz.
+The island is visited by catamaran tours from Lüderitz.
 The island itself is out of bounds for the public, even though the catamarans are allowed to sail past the island to offer a view of the penguins.

 Fauna

 The island is also home to colonies of Kelp gulls, with around 350 nests recorded in the summer of 2000.
 Their numbers are bolstered by the nearby dump in Lüderitz.
 Increase in gull population has been problematic to penguin eggs which are eaten by the gulls.
 Crowned cormorant, Greater crested tern and Hartlaub's gull are also found to breed in the island.
-A pilot project in May 2001 led to three African oystercatcher fledgling successfully in the island.
-Cape cormorant and White-breasted cormorant are also observed to roost on the island.
+A pilot project in May 2001 led to three African oystercatcher fledglings successfully introduced on the island.
+Cape cormorant and White-breasted cormorant are observed to roost on the island.
 Cape wagtail, Turnstone, Greater flamingo and Whimbrel have also been sighted in the island.
-Heaviside's dolphin are also occasionally spotted in the bay.
-Brown fur seal also come over to hunt the penguins.
+Heaviside's dolphin are occasionally spotted in the bay.
+Brown fur seal sometimes visit to prey on the penguins.